f3d-app/f3d/doc/user/12-DESKTOP_INTEGRATION.md

 For Windows desktop integration, F3D relies on a registered shell extension.

-Using the F3D NSIS installer (.exe) is the simplest way to enable thumbnails and integrate F3D on windows.
+Using the F3D NSIS installer (.exe) is the simplest way to enable thumbnails and integrate F3D on Windows.

 Alternatively, when using the zipped binary release archive, register it manually on installation: